A low-consumption website for more responsible digital technology

 Then the astronomical events followed and made me passionate, until the day I look for the first time in a telescope.
 I could see Mars who was then closest to the Earth, in 2003.
 I never thought that we would see so many things there: the polar caps, the seas… So I bought myself my first telescope.
 It was completely manual, I had to learn all the constellations by heart to hope to use it.

 Also very passionate by photography, I saw astrophotography as a way to bring together my passions.
 I started in 2005 with the first digital SLRs and a small Chinese telescope.
 The first tests are magical: the nebulae appear in color, as in the photos of Hubble.
-I then practiced for over 12 years with my friends of the Astronomical Association of Ain near Bourg-en-Bresse.
 I am now settled in Brittany in Finistère where the cloudy gaps allow me to observe the starry sky ;-)

 Astrophotography is a real school of patience.
 The perfect conditions are rare.
 You have to face the clouds, wind, humidity, cold, fatigue, light pollution.
 The failures are numerous.
 Objects can only be photographed for 1 to 2 months per year, and only on moonless nights.
 When the conditions are right, you have to spend one or more nights awake, watching the equipment.
 Some images presented in this gallery have more than 70 hours of cumulative exposure.